apparebit/prettypretty/docs/index.rst

 prettypretty
 ============

-Prettypretty helps build terminal user interfaces in Python.
-Notably, it provides expressive color management, including operating in perceptually uniform color spaces.
+Prettypretty helps build awesome terminal user interfaces in Python.
+Notably, it incorporates a powerful and general color library.
+The resulting, near seemless integration of 1970s archaic but beloved ANSI escape codes for terminal styling with 2020s color science, notably via the `Oklab perceptual color space
+<https://bottosson.github.io/posts/oklab/>`_, is unique to prettypretty and
+helps your application automatically adapt its styles to a user's current color theme, dark or light mode, and color preferences.
+So, what are you waiting for?
+Switch to prettypretty for all your terminal styling needs.
+Prettypretty is awesome!

 .. toctree::
    :maxdepth: 1